balila

 1. Start the night before, soak the chickpeas in a generous amount of fresh water.

 2. The next morning, drain and add the chickpeas to a pan, cover with a generous amount of water.
-Add the bicarbonate of soda, this will help to soften the chickpeas as the cook.
 Bring to the boil and skim.
-Reduce the heat and cook until the chickpeas are soft and tender, easily squashed between your finger and thumb.
+Reduce the heat and simmer until the chickpeas are soft and easily squashed between your finger and thumb.
+This will depend on the age of your chickpeas, it could take an hour.
+If you have a pressure cooker, the cooking process will be much quicker.
+Some people add 1/2 teaspoon of bicarbonate of soda to speed up the cooking, but it can make the skin of the chickpea harder.

-3. Crush 1 or 2 cloves of garlic, depending on taste, in a pestle and mortar with the salt.
-Add a tablespoon of the olive oil and blend, gradually adding the rest as the mixture binds.
+3. Crush 1 or 2 cloves of garlic, depending on taste, in a pestle with the salt.
+Add the lemon juice, and a tablespoon of the extra virgin olive oil and blend.
+Gradually add the rest of the oil as the mixture binds.

 4. Drain the tender chickpeas, keeping back a cup of the cooking liquid, and place in a bowl.
 Add in the garlic and olive oil mixture, with a little of the cooking liquid, and stir well to coat the chickpeas.
-Squeeze some lemon, and taste.
+Taste and add more lemon and salt if needed.

-5. Gently fry the cumin in a small pan, then crush in a pestle and mortar.
+5. Gently fry the cumin seeds in a small pan, then crush in a pestle and mortar.
 Sprinkle on top of the dish, and finish with the chopped parsley and a generous drizzle of extra virgin olive oil.
+Keep a small dish of ground cumin for those who want to add extra to their plate.

-Best eaten warm, scooping up the mixture with a piece of flat bread.
+Best eaten warm, drizzle more EVOO over your serving as you scoop up the mixture with a piece of flat bread.

 notify me when this item is back in stock We will inform you when the product is back in stock.
 Please leave your email address below.